Yitro: First reading—Exodus 18:1–12

-In the first reading, Moses' father-in-law Jethro heard all that God had done for the Israelites and brought Moses' wife Zipporah and her two sons Gershom ("I have been a stranger here") and Eliezer ("God was my help") to Moses in the wilderness at Mount Sinai.
-Jethro rejoiced, blessed God, and offered sacrifices to God.
+In the first reading, Moses's father-in-law, Jethro, hears all that God had done for the Israelites and brings Moses's wife Zipporah and her two sons, Gershom (lit.
+'I have been a stranger here') and Eliezer (lit.
+'God was my help'), to Moses in the wilderness at Mount Sinai.
+Jethro rejoices, blesses God, and offers sacrifices to God.

 Second reading—Exodus 18:13–23

-In the second reading, the people stood from morning until evening waiting for Moses to adjudicate their disputes.
-Jethro counseled Moses to make known the law, and then choose capable, trustworthy, God-fearing men to serve as chiefs to judge the people, bringing only the most difficult matters to Moses.
+In the second reading, the people of Israel stand from morning until evening waiting for Moses to adjudicate their disputes.
+Jethro counsels Moses to make known the law, and then choose capable, trustworthy, God-fearing men to serve as chiefs to judge the people, bringing only the most difficult matters to Moses.

 Third reading—Exodus 18:24–27

-In the short third reading, Moses heeded Jethro's advice.
-Then Moses bade Jethro farewell, and Jethro went home.
+In the third reading, Moses heeds Jethro's advice.
+Then, Moses bids Jethro farewell, and Jethro goes home.